mia-platform/documentation/docs/release_notes/platform_5-8-0_releasenotes.md

     Now, when you select the branch to be deployed, you can **visualize the last 10 commits done in the same branch** and the link that redirects you to the Git page, which shows **commits differences**, in the choosen environment, between the selected branch and the last deployed branch.

     ![deploy-branch](img/deploy-branch.png)

+* **Deploy - Experience**
+    **New deployment experience**: when you push the "Deploy" button, a new modal appears to confirm you the success of the deployment.

 ### New API Portal version